ecaracasdev/challange-api/README.md

 }
 ```

-With the admin user you can start testing the API's sections, for example the endpoint GET /api/sons should show the list of current sons, you can also login with the users's sons credentials (using their dni) as is explained below
+With the admin user you can start testing the API's sections, for example the endpoint GET /api/sons will show the list of current sons, you can also login with the users's sons credentials (using their dni) as is explained below

 ### The api contais three basic section,
   1. Signin , Login and Profile , the profile endpoint will show the user logged info.